Liaocheng

 Liaocheng (聊城 (Liáochéng)) is a prefecture-level city in western Shandong province, China.
 It borders the provincial capital of Jinan to the southeast, Dezhou to the northeast, Tai'an to the south, and the provinces of Hebei and Henan to the west.
 The Grand Canal flows through the city center.
-Its population was 5,789,863 at the 2010 census whom 1,229,768 lived in the built-up area made up of Donchangfu district, even though large parts remain rural.
+Its population was 5,789,863 at the 2010 census of whom 1,229,768 lived in the built-up area made up of Donchangfu district, even though large parts remain rural.

 History

 Pre-Qin era

 During the Spring and Autumn period, the area was part of the State of Qi as Liaocheng Town (聊城邑).
 The Strategies of the Warring States Qi section records: "The general of Yan captured Liaocheng."
 The Zuo Zhuan also notes: "Liao and She, the two cities, were the western frontier of Qi."
 The modern city takes its name from the ancient Liaocheng.

 Imperial era

 In the Qin dynasty, Liaocheng County was established under Dong Commandery, and this administrative arrangement continued through the Han period.
 In the 222 under Wei of the Three Kingdoms, it was reassigned to the Principality of Pingyuan, later changed to Pingyuan Commandery, a system retained by the Jin dynasty.
 In 499 under the Northern Wei, the county seat was moved to Wangcheng in the northeast of today’s urban area, serving as the administrative center of Pingyuan Commandery.

 In the Sui dynasty, Pingyuan Commandery was abolished in 583, and in 596 Bo Prefecture was established, which was later abolished during the Daye era, with Liaocheng County reassigned to Wuyang Commandery.
 In the 1st year of the Tang Wude era (618), Liaocheng County was placed under Weizhou of Hebei Circuit, and in 621 Bo Prefecture was reestablished.
 In 906, it was renamed Liaoyi County; during the Five Dynasties, it reverted to Liaocheng County.
 In 992 of the Northern Song dynasty, the county seat was moved to the site of the present city.

 In the Yuan dynasty, during the 1267, Bozhou Circuit (博州路) was established with its seat at Liaocheng County.
 In 1276 it was renamed Dongchang Circuit.
 In the Ming dynasty, early in the Hongwu reign, it became Dongchang Prefecture, with its seat at Liaocheng County.
 The Qing dynasty retained this structure, and the area belonged to the Jidong Taiwu Lin Circuit.